istoica 10 months ago

 I remember not having a newline breaks some tools... but why?
 It can't be because of unix philosophy!?

-• bityard a day ago
+• bityard 9 months ago

 Unix's first job in life was as a documentation processing system.
 It was made to be very good at dealing with text.
 All of the tools which process text expect every line to end in a newline.
 The last line is not exempt from this.
 All classic Unix text editors will automatically append a trailing newline to any text file you create with them.
 Some modern tools may be _tolerant_ of omitted trailing newlines, but you shouldn't rely on that.
 A text file should always have a newline as its last character.
 Otherwise, it's not _really_ a text file.